 Remember Square Chapel and help fund our future.
 Whatever the size of your gift every donation makes a real difference to us.

-Square Chapel Centre for the Arts is a registered charity and depends upon the generosity of its many supporters to enable it to continue to flourish and offer the best in theatre, music, dance, family shows and literature, as well as the Halifax Festival, workshops and community events for everyone.
+Square Chapel Arts Centre is a registered charity and depends upon the generosity of its many supporters to enable it to continue to flourish and offer the best in theatre, music, dance, family shows and literature, as well as the Halifax Festival, workshops and community events for everyone.

 We need the ongoing financial commitment of individuals to enable us to maintain the fabric of the beautiful Grade II* listed former chapel and to provide a wide programme of high quality professional arts events together with a busy outreach programme for the benefit of our community.

-If Square Chapel Centre for the Arts and what it represents is important to you, please consider supporting us in your will.
+If Square Chapel Arts Centre and what it represents is important to you, please consider supporting us in your will.